verivital/ARCH-2019/README.md

 In the main folder for each benchmark we find a simulink model "xxxxxx".slx that contains the neural network controller (Simulink block), and the system's plant (Stateflow block).
 This is the file we will use to simulate the system by simply clicking on the <b> PLAY </b> button.
+All the simulations has an initial state point chosen from the initial state sets described in the paper.

 ### Plant files

-In the main folder for each benchmark there is a dynamics.m file that contains the differential equations that define this particular system. as well as the SpaceEx (cfg and xml files) formats for the plants.
+In the main folder for each benchmark there is a dynamics.m file that contains the differential equations that define this particular system, as well as the SpaceEx (cfg and xml files) formats for the plants.

 ### Controller files